bapti/learning/tech-tests/euclidean-distance/readme.md

 ## Thoughts on solution

 I believe that the program I've written hits the mark on correctness, I've written simple tests are easy to extend and prove the simple cases.

-I feel like this could be far more efficient.
-For instance I as I read the file, I should probably be writing each entry into a data structure (K-D Tree) that would allow for more efficient querying of nearest neighbor rather than my crude brute force loop over all places.
+From an efficiency standpoint this could be far more efficient.
+For instance as I read the file, I should probably be writing each entry into a data structure (K-D Tree) that would allow for more efficient querying of nearest neighbor rather than my crude brute force loop over all places.

-I feel the program is be concise and simple, program control, file reading and business logic are separated.
+I feel the program is concise and simple, program control, file reading and business logic are separated.

 ## Problem statement